 Brooklyn is an enormous coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 2,619,637 people and 760 constituent neighborhoods, Brooklyn is the largest community in New York.
 Brooklyn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Brooklyn home prices are not only among the most expensive in New York, but Brooklyn real estate also consistently ranks among the most expensive in America.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Brooklyn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Brooklyn is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brooklyn is a borough of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Brooklyn who work in office and administrative support (12.75%), sales jobs (9.52%), and management occupations (8.53%).

 Of important note, Brooklyn is also a borough of artists.
 Brooklyn has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Brooklyn’s character.